 Earlier that day at Burnham Park where our media event was being conducted, I saw him, busy coordinating things for a press con, talking to people, and asking if we need anything else.

 I was about to ask him something when I saw his arm.
-A familiar, swelling arm caused by fistula for people undergoing dialysis treatment.
+A familiar, swelling arm caused by fistula, a common for people undergoing dialysis treatment.

 “Your undergoing dialysis?”
 I asked without thinking.
 He was taken aback.
 He slightly pulled his arm and hide it with his bag but realized it was too late.

 I felt embarrassed for a moment.
 I wanted to pinch my stupid self.
 I shouldn’t have asked him out of anywhere while he was busy working.
-I know there is nothing wrong with it.
+I know there is nothing wrong with being a dialysis patient.
 But I didn’t know if he is comfortable with the question or not, besides, we’ve only been introduced that morning.

-“I am sorry about earlier,” I apologized, toying with my beer and playing with my toes underneath.
+“I am sorry about earlier,” I apologized, awkwardly sipping my beer, my gaze still following the dark horizon.